 Other possible activities include search-and-rescue or search-and-recovery missions, which may involve hiking over rough terrain.

 There may also be a chance to take an additional trip to Ajo, Arizona, where we also have a base of operations.
-Month-long Desert Aid volunteers can also take time off to be in Tucson to rest and catch up on laundry.
+Out of Town Desert Aid volunteers can also take time off to be in Tucson to rest and catch up on laundry.

 Volunteers in the program will be accompanied by long-term volunteers (“facilitators”), who are familiar with protocols, can lead driving patrols, and often speak Spanish and have medical training.
 Most facilitators are based in Tucson or Arivaca, and are volunteers (not paid) balancing their No More Deaths time with school, work, family, and other commitments.
 Facilitators typically come out for anywhere from a couple of days to a week or more, depending on their availability.
 You will work with a rotating cast during your volunteer time.